choonsiong/mybooklibrary/README.md

-# About
+# mybooklibrary

-This is a project developed for **WOU TSE 309/10** course.
+A project developed for **WOU TSE 309/10** course.

-The application consists of a backend and a frontend.
-The backend is developed using [Go programming language](https://go.dev), and the frontend is developed using [Vue.js](https://vuejs.org).

-The backend server also make use of [PostgreSQL](https://www.postgresql.org) database for data storage.
+The project used:
+- Golang for backend api server
+- Vue.js for frontend ui
+- PostgreSQL for database

 ### Demo Screenshot